How Deep Can a Human Dive With Scuba Gear?

 There is no fixed depth where we can say for sure that a diver will be crushed once they cross a certain depth.
 Most recreational divers don’t generally go beyond 130 feet, but commercial divers manage to reach depths of 2,000 feet with the help of atmospheric suits.
-There have been recreational divers who have reached depth of 1000 feet and more and they were perfectly alright afterwards.
+There have been recreational divers who have reached a depth of 1000 feet and more and they were perfectly alright afterward.

 The main thing to look out for is being crushed due to the increasing weight of the water.
 The water pressure can squeeze your lungs and completely constrict your breathing till you’re dead.
 You also run the risk of experiencing nitrogen narcosis since you will have exceeded your decompression limit.

 With basic open water certification, a diver can dive to a maximum depth of 18 meters (around 60 feet).
-With further training, you can obtain the Advanced open water diving certification that will allow you to dive to a depth of 30 meters (around 100 feet).
+With further training, you can obtain the Advanced Open Water diving certification that will allow you to dive to a depth of 30 meters (around 100 feet).

 With even more advanced training, you can go even deeper to around 40 meter (130 feet) or more.
 These limits are set for recreational divers, not professional and commercial divers.